bob-lee/ng-joanne-lee/README.md

 This is Joanne's website, shows images of her works.
 Images are served from the `Firebase storage` and below is the convention to follow when naming and uploading image files:

 - assume the page want to show images in pair - image1 as parent and image2 as child (optional)
-- images are ideally square, crop if required, then optimize using a tool like `tinyjpg.com`
+- image2 needs to be square, so crop if required
 - give unique name to image1, e.g. `Sarah.jpg`
 - give unique name to image2, e.g. `of_Sarah.jpg.jpg`
-- optionally prepare `webp` version of image1, name it like `Sarah.jpg.webp`

 1. create a folder like `illustration` in `storage`
 2. upload image1 first, `function` to record its url in database.`url`
-3. upload `webp` version of image1, `function` to record its url in database.`webpUrl`
-4. upload image2, `function` to convert to thumb, record its url in database.`thumbUrl`
+3. upload image2, `function` to convert to thumb, record its url in database.`thumbUrl`
-5. The `illustration` page to look for images' urls under `illustration` in database
+4. The `illustration` page to look for images' urls under `illustration` in database

 The website was built and deployed using following technologies:
 * [Angular](https://angular.io/): frontend framework